Comparing DaaS Desktop as a Service vs Virtual Desktop Infrastructure (VDI)

 By locally using the client’s own hardware stack, a VDI can be accessed and maintained by an on-site administrator.
 There is also the option of deploying VDI through a service provider.

-Pros and Cons of Using DaaS and VDI
+Pros of Using DaaS and VDI

 DaaS pros include: